patrickfav/website-favre/content/opensource/bcrypt/index.md

 ### Handling for Overlong passwords

 Due to the limitation in the Blowfish cipher, the maximum password length is 72 bytes (note that UTF-8 encoded, a character can be as much as 4 bytes).
-Including the null-terminator byte, this will be reduced to 71 bytes.
 Per default, the `hash()` method will throw an exception if the provided password is too long.

 The API supports passing a custom handling in that case, to mimic the behaviour of some popular implementations to just